 The ultimate goal, through years of practice, is to remove the distractions that prevent a person from seeing reality.
 In so doing, a person can achieve liberation, which is a shared goal of all Buddhist philosophies.

-In this article, learn more about what Vipassana meditation is, what it involves, and how to try it.
+This article examines more about Vipassana meditation, including what it involves and how to try it.

-The goal is the eventual removal of all distractions, making it possible to attain a state of liberation or enlightenment.
+The goal is to eventually remove all distractions, making it possible to attain a state of liberation or enlightenment.

-Although Vipassana comes from Theravada, which is a Buddhist tradition that is
+While Vipassana comes from Theravada, a Buddhist tradition that is

 In the early 20th century, Myanmar was under the rule of the British.
 As a colonized country, its local culture and traditions were under threat.
 In response, Buddhist leaders decided to revive many Buddhist traditions and teach them to the general public.

 Previously, the main practitioners of meditation in Southeast Asia had been monks and nuns.
 During the Vipassana movement, though, laypeople began to learn.
 The technique they used became known as Vipassana meditation.

 Over time, instructors taught Vipassana meditation further afield, and the technique spread throughout Asia and to the United States.